joshmyersdean/dig/README.md

 ds = DIGDataset(JSON_DIRECTORY, IMG_DIRECTORY, split=SPLIT)
 sample = ds[0] # sample.img, sample.previous_seg, sample.gt, sample.annotation
 ```

+We provoide an implementation of our RICE evaluation metric in `dig/rice.py`.

+## Issues
+If you encounter any issues with the data or have any questions we encourage you to submit an issue in this repository.
+For all other inquiries, please reach out to josh [dot] myers-dean [at] colorado [dot] edu.

 ## Citing
 If you find our work useful, please considering citing.